Friction stir welding (FSW) is a solid state joining process that uses frictional heat generated by a rotating tool to join materials.

 - No filler materials, flux or shielding gas requirement for aluminium alloys

 - FSW is environmentally friendly as it produces no fume, spatter, or UV radiation

 - Uses machine tool technology, making the process easy to automate, highly repeatable and reducing need for skilled welders

 - Good mechanical properties, which for aluminium alloys typically equals or exceeds those obtainable by competing processes

 - Energy efficient

-- Significant down force and traversing forces required, therefore clamping is more substantial than for arc welds
+- The need for significant down force and traversing forces means that clamping on the parts to be joined is more substantial than for arc welds